noahp/swdiso/README.md

 swdiso
 ======
 Your basic SWD (Serial Wire Debug) Isolation module.
+*Note: some targets won't be able to generate software resets with this isolation module connected and powered, requires modification of the reset line circuit.

 schematic
 ---------